Roast Cauliflower with Chili, Garlic, Capers, and Lemon

 1. Preheat your oven to 425°F.

-2. Blanch the cauliflower in salted boiling water for about 2-3 minutes, then drain in a colander.
+2. Blanch the cauliflower in salted boiling water for 2 to 3 minutes, then drain in a colander.
 When it’s completely dry, add to a roasting pan.
 Season with salt and pepper.

-3. With a pestle and mortar, bash the chili, garlic and a pinch of salt until it forms a paste.
-Add 2-3 tablespoons of olive oil, mix and pour over cauliflower.
+3. With a pestle and mortar, bash the chili, garlic, and a pinch of salt until it forms a paste.
+Add 2 to 3 tablespoons of olive oil, mix, and pour over cauliflower.
 Pour over the juice of 1 lemon, and reserve the rest.
 Toss to coat every floret.

-4. Roast uncovered for 25-30 minutes, mixing once or twice to even out the browning.
+4. Roast uncovered for 25 to 30 minutes, mixing once or twice to even out the browning.

 5. Remove from oven and sprinkle immediately with lemon and capers.
 Toss to coat.